-Towards this goal, ALICANTE's advanced concept provides content-awareness to the network environment, context-awareness (network/user) to the service environment, and adapted services/content to the end user for her/his best service experience possible, where the end user can take the role of a consumer and/or producer.
-The term environment, denotes a grouping of functions defined around the same functional goal and possibly spanning, vertically, one or more architectural (sub-)layers.
-This term is used to characterize a broader scope than the term layer.
+Towards this goal, ALICANTE's advanced concept provides content-awareness to the network environment, context-awareness (network/user) to the service environment, and adapted services/content to the end-user for her/his best service experience possible, taking the role of a consumer and/or producer.
+By environment, it is understood a generic and comprehensive name to emphasize a grouping of functions defined around the same functional goal and possibly spanning, vertically, one or more several architectural (sub-)layers.
+This name is used to characterize its broader scope with respect to the term layer.

-The ALICANTE architecture introduces two novel virtual layers on top of the traditional network layer, i.e., a Content-Aware Network (CAN) layer for packet processing at network layer and a Home-Box (HB) layer for the actual content adaptation and delivery.
+The ALICANTE architecture introduces two novel virtual layers on top of the traditional network layer, i.e., a Content-Aware Network layer (CAN) for network packet processing and a Home-Box (HB) layer for the actual content adaptation and delivery.
 Furthermore, Scalable Video Coding (SVC) is heavily employed for the efficient, bandwidth-saving delivery of media resources across heterogeneous environments (cf. Section 2).
 Technical use cases that will benefit from this architecture are outlined in Section 3 and Section 4 details the research challenges and open issues to be addressed in the course of the project.
 Finally, the paper is concluded in Section 5.